Local Files, iCloud, External Folders

 Note

-It is a rare issue, but for some users, it can take a while (up to 72 hours) until the folder appears in iCloud Drive on other devices.
+In rare cases, it can take a while (up to 72 hours) until the folder appears in iCloud Drive on other devices.

 External Folders

-Textastic supports adding folders that are stored in another app through the use of the iOS document picker or Drag & Drop.
-This works with folders stored locally on the device in another app that has a file provider and is primarily used to access Git repositories from apps like Working Copy.
+Textastic supports adding folders stored in another app using the iOS document picker or drag-and-drop.
+This works with folders stored locally on the device in another app that makes its files available in the Files app via a file provider.

 Open Files and Folders in the Files App

-Invoke the context menu of any file, folder, or location and choose Show in Files App to open the folder in the Files app.
-For files, this will open the containing folder.
+Open the context menu of any file, folder, or location and choose Show in Files App to open the folder in the Files app.
+For files, this opens the containing folder.

 Show in Files App